 In October 2011, the federal government announced the New Bridge for the St. Lawrence Corridor Project and entrusted the management thereof to Infrastructure Canada.
 On December 1, 2013, the federal government announced that the new bridge would be in place in 2018.

-JCCBI is strengthening the structure of the existing Champlain Bridge so that it remains in service until September 2019 in the event of a delay in the commissioning of the new bridge, which is scheduled in June 2019.
+Proactive measures are being considered for the existing Champlain Bridge to deal with a possible delay in the delivery of the new bridge.
+JCCBI is strengthening the structure of the existing Champlain Bridge so that it remains in service until June 2019 in the event of a delay in the commissioning of the new bridge, which is scheduled for December 21, 2018.
 In this regard, reinforcement systems are being installed for 39 pier caps and repairs will be made to five footings.